 Many young students are underachieving academically and are suffering physically because they lack a proper nutrition.
 Children who suffer from hunger are often labeled in their classrooms as the "troublemakers" or "unmotivated," and the root cause of their behavior is not addressed.
 More teachers, parents, and policy makers are now realizing that a lack of proper nutrition is to blame for this myriad of academic and behavioral issues, and they are fighting to improve the health and well-being of these affected children.

-preparing to start the assembly line to make our "BackPack" bags for the students.
-If you would like to volunteer on Wednesday mornings at 9:30 AM to help assemble these bags, please contact our Volunteer Coordinator, Kay Novak, at email@example.com.
+If you would like to volunteer on Wednesday mornings at 9:30 am to help assemble these bags, please contact our Volunteer Coordinator Kay Novak at firstname.lastname@example.org